airzhang23/cloud-manager-automation-samples/ansible/README.md

 ## Get/Create Account ID Ansible
 ### Steps
-1. Use the find_account.yml file to Get your account list , File is located under GetCreateAccountID , In case you dont have an Account define it will create your first Account
+1. Use the account_subscriptions.yml file to Get your account list , File is located under GetAccountsAndSubscriptions , In case you dont have an Account define it will create your first Account
 2. Need to run the follwing command with extra variables , Do not keep the square bracket in the final command.

 *sudo ansible-playbook  account_subscriptions.yml --extra-vars "ApiToken=[Cloud Central Key] AccountName=[Desire New Account Name]"*